pauliceia/vgiws/doc/api/feature/layer.md

 This method create a new layer described in a JSON.
 - Parameters:
 - Examples:
-     - Create a feature: ```PUT http://localhost:8888/api/layer/create```
+     - Create a resource: ```PUT http://localhost:8888/api/layer/create```
-- Send: a JSON describing the feature.
+- Send: a JSON describing the resource.
 Example:
     ```javascript
     {
         'tags': {'created_by': 'agostinho', 'name': 'layer of theathers',